Chief Justice of the Supreme Court of Hong Kong

+History

 Supreme Court of Hong Kong

 The Supreme Court of Hong Kong existed from 1844 (before the establishment of the court (1841-1844), legal proceedings would likely have been undertaken by the British military courts and commanding officers) when British civilian control of Hong Kong commenced until 1997 when Hong Kong was returned to China.
 Only the last chief justice, Sir Ti-liang Yang, was Chinese by ethnicity (British subject, later a British Dependent Territory citizen); the remainder were all British or Irish, two of whom, Sir James Russell and Sir Joseph H. Kemp, both Irishmen, spoke Chinese.

-Renaming of Supreme Court and title in 1997
+Renaming of the Supreme Court and title in 1997

-In 1997 the Supreme Court of Hong Kong was renamed the High Court of Hong Kong.
+In 1997, the Supreme Court of Hong Kong was renamed the High Court of Hong Kong.
 The position was accordingly changed to Chief Judge of the High Court, while the role of head of the Hong Kong Judiciary was assumed by the chief justice of the Court of Final Appeal.
 The Court of Final Appeal was established to replace the role of the Judicial Committee of the Privy Council as Hong Kong's final appellate court.

+Role

+The chief justice was the head of the Hong Kong judiciary and was the ex-officio president of the Court of Appeal.
+He also served as a member of the Judicial Service Commission.